Marian Dawkins: Education

-Dawkins was educated at Queen's College, London and Somerville College, Oxford, where she earned bachelor's and PhD (1970) degrees.
+Dawkins was educated at Queen's College, London and Somerville College, Oxford, where she earned a bachelor's degree and a D.Phil.
+(1970) degree.
 Her doctoral research was supervised by Niko Tinbergen.

 Career and research

 Dawkins was appointed a lecturer in zoology in 1977 and in 1998 was made professor of animal behaviour.
-She is currently (2014) Head of the Animal Behaviour Research Group and is the Director of the John Krebs Field Laboratory.
+She is currently (2014) Head of the Animal Behaviour Research Group.

 Dawkins has written extensively on animal behaviour and issues of animal welfare.
 Along with other academics in the field, such as Ian Duncan, Dawkins promoted the argument that animal welfare is about the feelings of animals.
 This approach indicates the belief that animals should be considered as sentient beings.
 Dawkins wrote, "Let us not mince words: Animal welfare involves the subjective feelings of animals.

 In 1989, Dawkins published a study in which she filmed hens from above while they performed common behaviours (e.g. turning, standing, wing-stretching).
 From these films, she calculated the amount of floor-space required by the hens during these behaviours and compared this to the amount of floor-space available in battery cages.
 She was able to show that many of these common behaviours were highly restricted, or prevented, in battery cages.

 In 1990, she contributed to a paper in which she developed her ideas regarding how to assess animal welfare by asking questions of animals.
 She proposed using preference tests and consumer demand studies to ask what animals prefer (e.g. space, social contact) and how highly motivated they are for these.
 She argued that animals were more likely to suffer if they were not provided with resources for which they are highly motivated.

 Central to her most recent (2012) view on animal welfare is scepticism about whether science can establish that animals have consciousness and therefore its role in definition and measurement of animal welfare and suffering.
 Instead, her view is that good animal welfare rests on determining the needs and wants of animals, which do not require that they are conscious.
 These theses are presented in her book Why Animals Matter: Animal Consciousness, Animal Welfare, and Human Well-being (2012).
 Her views on animal consciousness have been criticised by evolutionary biologist Marc Bekoff, who argues that she too readily rejects anthropomorphic research on animals.
 She responded to the criticism by stating her position as "wrongly interpreted", and says that "my concern is to make the case for animal emotions as watertight as possible and thereby to strengthen it.
 That is the way science progresses and always has."